Find us on Facebook

 player only.
 You may not erase another member's name.
 Anyone caught signing up excess names and/or erasing another

-member's name will be placed in jeopardy of losing her membership.
+member's name will be placed in jeopardy of losing her league membership.

-If a member brings a guest to play on play days, she must tee off in the last available time slot of the league
+If a member brings a guest to play on play days: A member may sign up

 Points and Prizes

 Money will be awarded for points at the end of the season.
 Points are earned weekly for each flights low gross,